Multi-day Hikes on the Mi’gmaq Trail - A Guide

 Cooler temperatures and fewer insects position the fall as an excellent choice for hiking the Mi’gmaq Trail.
 Expect wetter conditions and possible night frosts later in September and into October.

 Reservations – At present reservations are not required to hike the Mi’gmaq Trail.
 If camping at Mt.
 Carleton Park is included in your plans please consult their website for availability and fees. (https://www.tourismnewbrunswick.ca/Products/Parks/MountCarletonProvincialPark.aspx)

-Fees – At present there are no fees to hike the Mi’gmaq Trail but donations made via the “Home” page of the Trail’s website (https://www.migmaqtrail.ca/en) are greatly appreciated.
+Fees – At present there is a $15.00 fees to hike the Mi’gmaq Trail.
+Payment can be made via PayPal account found on the home page.
+Donations made via the “Home” page of the Trail’s website (https://www.migmaqtrail.ca/en) are greatly appreciated.
 Funds will be used to maintain and upgrade the Trail.

 GPS track files: A GPS track for the Mi’gmaq Trail is presently not available.

 Maps: Maps of The Mi’gmaq Trail are best found on the Mi’gmaq Trail Website under the Maps tab.
 Click here.
 The trail is broken into 20 segments with a description of each and information on Access Points and interesting features.

 Trip plan - Before you leave for your hike, prepare a trip plan and leave it with a responsible person (e.g., friend or family member).
 Detail where you are going, with whom, when you plan to return, and what to do if you do not return as planned.
 Check out adventuresmart.ca for advice on creating a trip plan and sample trip plans.